Drograr/Hbeat-bachelor-project/image/README.md

 OBS plugin
 ==========

-This plugin implements an OBS filter which continuously sends the frame number of the recorded video to LSL in order to synchronize the video with other signals.
+This plugin implements an OBS filter which continuously get number and use them to change size of a image or a gif.

 ## Compiling
 ### Prerequisites